efexel/Getting-and-Cleaning-Data-Course-Project/README.md

     1. If the zip file is not present, it is downloaded to the current working directory.
     1. Uzip the zip file.

-1. Extracts only the measurements on the mean and standard deviation for each measurement from both the test and training sets.
+1. Extracts only the measurements on the mean and standard deviation for each measurement from both the test and train sets.

 3. Uses descriptive activity names to name the activities in the data set